Logicalis/r42-code-showcase/r42-notify/README.md

 # r42-notify
-A simple service that send notifications
+A simple service that send notifications - only e-mails for the moment.

 ## Installation